 In contrast to lessee accounting, IFRS 16 substantially carries forward the lessor accounting requirements in IAS 17, and continues to require a lessor to classify a lease either as an operating lease or a finance lease.

-Furthermore, extensive disclosures are required by IFRS 16.

-As at December 31, 2017, the Company does not have any bareboat charters or pool arrangements which will typically meet the new definition of a lease.
+As at December 31, 2018, the Company does not have any bareboat charters or pool arrangements.
 Voyage charters are not likely to meet the new definition, as the charterer typically does not have the right to direct the use of the vessel and similarly, contracts of affreightment are unlikely to meet the definition of a lease, since they are contracts for the provision of a service rather than the use of an identified asset.
-Management anticipates that the implementation of IFRS 16 will not have a material impact on the Company's consolidated financial statements.
+The implementation of IFRS 16 will not have a material impact on the Company's consolidated financial statements.
+The Company will recognize a lease liability and a corresponding lease asset of \$1.5 million related to the two office rental contracts in Singapore and Norway that fall within the definition of a lease in accordance with IFRS 16.
+There will be no transition effect on the opening balance of equity.